Why is waived LMI such a great deal?

 The minimum income requirement for waived LMI home loans for accountants meant a significant number of qualified accountants didn’t qualify for the LMI waiver as they earned below this threshold.

-In good news for CA, CPA, CFA and FIAA members, one of our major lenders no longer has a minimum income requirement.
+In good news, one of our major lenders no longer requires minimum income for accounting professionals to qualify for waived LMI.

-Moreover, the max loan size against a single security is $2.7 million; ergo, the max property value you can purchase or refinance is $ 3million.
+- The maximum loan size against a single security is $2.7 million.
+The maximum value you can purchase or refinance is $3 million.

-For example, if there are two borrowers, where one is an actuary, and the other is a social worker, then the actuary must have at least a 50% ownership interest in the loan property.
+- You must hold at least a 50% interest in the property i.e. if there are two borrowers, one is an accounting professional and the other a social worker, the accounting professional must have a 50% ownership interest in the loan property.

 To be eligible, you should be currently working as one of the following: